trozware/ZonePet/ReadMe.txt

 v 1.4.8: Updated for Patch 8.2.
 v 1.4.7:
   Type '/zp dupe' in chat to list your duplicate pets.
-  If you are doing Children's Week activiies with your orphan, or any similar questing with a special companion, temporarily disable ZonePet by right-clicking in the minimap button.
-Summoning a pet either with ZonePet or manually, will automatically dimiss companions like the orphan. v 1.4.6: Stops icon appearing in over-sized tooltip. v 1.4.5:
+  If you are doing Children's Week activities with your orphan, or any similar questing with a special companion, temporarily disable ZonePet by right-clicking in the minimap button.
+Summoning a pet either with ZonePet or manually, will automatically dismiss companions like the orphan. v 1.4.6: Stops icon appearing in over-sized tooltip. v 1.4.5:
   - Better text formatting in tooltip when using ElvUI.